tadasant/strand-ui/README.md

 ## GraphQL schemas, testing, and TypeScript

+Recommended that you install the JS GraphQL plugin for IntelliJ so you get features for playing with gql queries with ease.
+IntelliJ uses `graphql.config.json` is ONLY used for local IntelliJ development.
+Nothing to do with the source code itself.

 Extract and updated GraphQL schema from API by going to its project root and doing:

-`python manage.py graphql_schema --indent 2 --out schema.json`
+`python manage.py graphql_schema --indent 2 --out graphql.schema.json`

 Commit the schema to `schema.json` in UI.
 UI-26 will automate this process.

 An alternative to consider; can use `apollo-codegen` over the wire:

-`node_modules/.bin/apollo-codegen introspect-schema http://localhost:8000/graphql --output schema.json`
+`node_modules/.bin/apollo-codegen introspect-schema http://localhost:8000/graphql --output graphql.schema.json`

 Generate up-to-date TypeScript definitions with: